ziqni-tech/ziqni-admin-sdks/csharp/docs/ConnectionsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new ConnectionsApi(Configuration.Default);
-            var body = new QueryRequest(); // QueryRequest | Delete a RabbitMQ Connection or a list of RabbitMQ Connections from Ziqni by unique Connection ID's or any other POST body parameters using the POST method (optional)
+            var body = new QueryRequest?(); // QueryRequest? | Delete a RabbitMQ Connection or a list of RabbitMQ Connections from Ziqni by unique Connection ID's or any other POST body parameters using the POST method (optional)

             try
             {